Bellosguardo

-Bellosguardo is a town and comune in the province of Salerno in the Campania region of south-western Italy.
+Bellosguardo is a village and comune (municipality) in the province of Salerno in the region of Campania in southern Italy.
+It has 639 inhabitants.

+Etymology

 The name "Bellosguardo" is made up of two italian words: the first is "bello" that means "beautiful, pretty"; the second is "sguardo" meaning "view, landscape" in the italian vernacole of the place.
+Thus, the name literally means "beautiful view".

 In the past, the town was also called "Belrisguardo".

 Geography

 Bellosguardo is located in Cilento and is part of its national park.
-It borders with the municipalities of Aquara, Felitto, Laurino, Ottati, Roscigno and Sant'Angelo a Fasanella.
+It borders the municipalities of Aquara, Felitto, Laurino, Ottati, Roscigno and Sant'Angelo a Fasanella.

+Demographics

+As of 2026, the population is 639, of which 49.6% are male, and 50.4% are female.
+Minors make up 10.6% of the population, and seniors make up 35.4%.

+Immigration

+As of 2025, immigrants make up 13.5% of the total population.
+The 5 largest foreign countries of birth are Morocco, Afghanistan, Switzerland, Romania, and Bulgaria.